jhsu802701/rails_from_scratch_rails5/03-01-minitest_reporters.md

 git commit -m "Successfully completes first test" git push origin 03-01-minitest_reporters
 ```
-### Reset
-* Follow the instructions in the README.md file for resetting the Docker container.
-After you have downloaded the source code with the "git clone" command, enter "git checkout 03-01-minitest_reporters" to switch to this alternate branch.
-* If all goes as expected, you are ready to submit a pull request and merge this branch into the master branch.

 ### Wrapping Up
 * Go to the GitHub repository and click on the "Compare and pull request" button for this branch.